War-Keeper/ScheduleBot/README.md

 ![Find Available times](docs/img/find.gif)

 ### Want to update the schedule ?
 Edit the event
-When you want to reschedule the event or change event name, description, priority or type, you can use `!editevent` to update the schedule.
+When you want to reschedule the event or change event name, description, priority or type, you can use `!editevent` to update the event schedule.

 ![Edit an event](docs/img/editevent.gif)

 ### Not planning on attending ?
 Delete the event
-When you want are not going to attend the event, you can use `!deleteevent` to cancel the appointment schedule
+If you need to cancel an event, or just don't need it on your schedule anymore, you can use `!deleteevent` to remove it.

 ![Delete an event](https://github.com/War-Keeper/ScheduleBot/blob/main/docs/img/deleteEventSchedule.gif)